pisceanfoot/DataStaxDay/README.md

 Request complete | 2016-06-03 05:27:57.145701 | 172.31.24.137 |           1701
 ```

-For more detailed classed on data modeling, consistency, and Cassandra 101, check out the free classes at the [DataStax Academy](www.academy.datastax.com) website.
+For more detailed classes on data modeling, consistency, and Cassandra 101, check out the free classes at the [DataStax Academy](www.academy.datastax.com) website.

 ----------